 Types of Preventable Hotel Accidents

 Every accidental injury at a resort or hotel has its own unique circumstances.
 Two or more people may be hurt in the same incident and yet have very different recoveries.
-We will just give a brief overview of the injuries that can result.
+We will just give a brief overview of the injuries that can happen in Myrtle Beach.

 Falls, Slips, and Trip Injuries